interactions-py/interactions.py/docs/src/Guides/98 Migration from 4.X.md

 Autodeferring is also pretty similar, although there's more control, with options to allow for global autodefers and extension-wide ones.

+## Events

+Similarly to Slash Commands, events have also been reworked in v5.
+Instead of `@bot.event` and `@extension_listener`, the way to listen to events is now `@listen`.
+There are multiple ways to subscribe to events, whether it is using the function name or the argument of the `@listen` decorator.
+You can find more information on handling events using v5 [on its own guide page](../10 Events).

 ## Other Types of Interactions (Context Menus, Components, Modals)

 These should be a lot more familiar to you - many interactions in v5 that aren't slash commands are similar to v4, minus name changes (largely to the decorators and classes you use).
 They should still *function* similarly though, but it's never a bad idea to consult the various guides that are on the sidebar to gain a better picture of how they work.

 [If you're using context menus](../04 Context Menus) (IE `@bot.user_command` or `@bot.message_command`), note that the decorator you use is slightly different from either of the two older ones.
 You now use `@context_menu`, and specify the type of context menu through `context_type` - otherwise, it's mostly the same.

 There also is no "one decorator for every type of command" - there is no equivalent to `bot.command`, and you will need to use the more narrowly-scoped alternatives.
-Most interaction commands that aren't slash commands use `InteractionContext` for their context too, so keep that in mind.

 [For components](../05 Components) and [modals](../06 Modals): you no longer need to use `ActionRow.new(...)` to make an ActionRow now - you can just use `ActionRow(...)` directly.
 You also send modals via `ctx.send_modal` now.
 Finally, text inputs in components (the options for string select menus, and the components for modals) are also `*args` now, instead of being a typical parameter:
 ```python